 - Cardiac arrest – An electrical injury to the heart can cause an arrhythmia or irregular heartbeat, or sometimes the heart may even stop beating entirely.

 - Falls – A worker who is electrocuted can lose consciousness and suffer injuries in a fall.
 Falls can be especially dangerous and lead to serious brain or spine trauma from a ladder or scaffold.

 - Internal injures – Electrical shock can cause damage to the internal tissues, nerves and organs.

 - Muscle injuries – Muscles, ligaments and tendons may tear as a result of the sudden contraction caused by an electric shock.

-- Respiratory arrest – A electrical injury to chest and lungs can lead to respiratory arrest, causing a worker to experience difficult breathing or stop breathing entirely.
+- Respiratory arrest – A electrical injury to the chest and lungs can lead to respiratory arrest, causing a worker to experience difficulty breathing or stop breathing entirely.

 After an electrocution accident, it is important to obtain immediate medical care and then consult with an experienced lawyer to help you pursue the benefits you need.
 Our firm is well-versed in Wisconsin’s workers’ compensation system and the kind of injuries that may be covered.

 Worker’s Compensation and Electrocution Accidents